leegengyu/vulnhub-box-walkthrough/kioptrix-level-1.md

 * Running `enum4linux 10.0.2.12` quickly gave us a long list of results.
 We see `KIOPTRIX Wk Sv PrQ Unx NT SNT Samba Server` under the `OS Information` section, with OS version `4.5` running.
 ![](/screenshots/kioptrix-level-1/enum4linuxOsInformation.jpg)
 * **Re-visit/Question**: I read from kongwenbin's write-up that running the command should give us the OS information for the smbclient as well.
 Notice that ours is left blank as shown above.
 Crucially, it reveals that the Samba version is `2.2.1a`, and not 4.5 as what we thought!
-* Given this crucial piece of information, the [first Google search result](https://www.exploit-db.com/exploits/10) for `samba 2.2.1a exploit` was able to give me a `root` shell easily - `Remote Code Execution`:
+* Given this crucial piece of information, the [first Google search result](https://www.exploit-db.com/exploits/10) (which is from Exploit-DB) for `samba 2.2.1a exploit` was able to give me a `root` shell easily - `Remote Code Execution`:
 ![](/screenshots/kioptrix-level-1/sambaExploitGoogleSearch.jpg)
 * After downloading and compiling the code (`gcc 10.c`), run `./a.out -b 0 10.0.2.12`:
 ![](/screenshots/kioptrix-level-1/sambaRemoteRootExploit.jpg)